 Is “the family” a barbaric, pre-modern holdover institution, perpetuating irrational relations and inherited forms of inequality?
 Or is it a “haven in a heartless world,” the only thing left that is not commodified – a bastion of resistance to the encroaching state and market – and one of the few places where people still have any loyalty to anyone but themselves?
 I think it’s both.
 And in either case, it’s a site of political and cultural conflict and debate.

-I write this blog as I’m working on a sociology textbook titled, The Family: Diversity, Inequality and Social Change, to be published by W. W. Norton this year (if you would like to learn more about the book, please register here).
+I developed this blog as was working on a sociology textbook titled, The Family: Diversity, Inequality and Social Change, now published by W. W. Norton this year.
+(Complete information about the book is here).
 With the blog I get some immediate gratification during a long-term project, and drum up feedback from readers.
+Now that the book is out, the blog will provide more opportunities for engagement with instructors and students using it.

 I occasionally participate in conversations on these topics in the news, TV, and radio, and these moments are listed here.
-Some posts are published on the Sociological Images blog, where there always are lively conversations as well.
+Some posts are published on the Sociological Images blog, where there always is a lively conversation, and on the Families As They Really Are blog.

 Finally, this is also a place for me to pursue diversions and interesting conversations about sociological topics that catch my attention, including related research, academia, research methods, demographic controversies, and others.